-CALLING ALL WEBSITE OWNERS: Here’s my top 10 tips for improving your website’s ranking in search engine results.
+CALLING ALL WEBSITE OWNERS: Here are my top tips for improving your website’s ranking in search engine results.
 If you are a webmaster you need to handle your own SEO.
 Simple as that.
 It is an ongoing beast that needs regular tweaking but it’s not that tricky.
 When your site appears in the organic search results, that’s FREE traffic to your website.
 Smash the SEO on your website before you go paying for sponsored Google advertising.
 Here we go…

 1. Ignore all solicitations from “SEO companies”.